-Is Siddaramaiah using ‘Karnataka flag' for political mileage?
+It's 'Kannada pride' vs 'Hindutva' in Karnataka elections 2018

 Karnataka BJP chief BS Yeddyurappa came down heavily on Siddaramaiah and asked why the CM did not do it earlier.

 "Karnataka CM should resign immediately on moral grounds.
 Misrule shouldn't continue.
 I'm going to ask the Governor for President's rule.
 Why did he come up with a flag in 4th year of his regime?
-If he wanted to have a state flag he could've done it earlier," Yeddyurappa told the media asked about the Karnataka flag issue.
+If he wanted to have a state flag he could've done it earlier," Yeddyurappa told the media when asked about the Karnataka flag issue.

 The Karnataka chief minister had formed a committee in 2017 to look into the design as well as legal aspects of having a separate flag for Karnataka.
 The Congress will be hoping that the new flag would take the Congress' Kannada pride strategy to a level higher ahead of Karnataka Assembly Elections 2018.